GODokdo/GODokdo/README.md

  1. Confirm the result from web site whether that web site is clear or not.
  1. also, we can confirm with image.

+## Future Work
+We use "yolo4" for image detection and "CNN" for image classification, web crawling,  . . . . .

 - image_c 2 (reference)

   yolo-labeling-tools.
   Python based labeling tools.
   Transfer with this tools to fit to "yolo4"

-## Future Work
-We use "yolo4" for image detection and "CNN" for image classification, web crawling,  . . . . .
-## 3. Reference
  - yolo-labeling-tool (git hub : https://github.com/YongWookHa/yolo-labeling-tool)

  tools use

    <img src="https://user-images.githubusercontent.com/44600037/100518828-6fe5e880-31d7-11eb-90f8-03b6054f6e43.png" width="300" ></img>